William C. Chasey: Military service

 Chasey joined the United States Marine Corps in 1958 during his freshman year in college.
 He trained during his college summers to become a Marine Corps Officer at the Marine Base in Quantico, Virginia.
 Upon his graduation from college, he was commissioned a second lieutenant and attended the Officers Basic School at the Quantico Marine Base, from June, 1962 to December 1962.
 He graduated with a Military Occupational Specialty of Infantry Officer (0302) United States military occupation code.

 Chasey served as an infantry platoon commander, with the 2nd Anti-Tank Battalion, Second Marine Division, at Camp Lejeune, North Carolina.
 He deployed to the Caribbean in 1963 with the 3rd Battalion, 6th Marine Regiment as part of Battalion Landing Team 3/6.
 In 1964, he was transferred to the 2nd Marine Division Headquarters to organize and direct the All-Marine Corps Boxing Championships.
 He was promoted to the rank of 1st lieutenant in 1963.
-He attended a variety of Marine Corps schools including: the Marine Corps Officers Basic School, Nuclear-Biological-Chemical Warfare School, Cold Weather Survival School, Escape and Evasion School, and the Explosive Ordnance School.

 Chasey was awarded the National Defense Service Medal for honorable active military service during the time of war or conflict as a member of the United States Armed Forces, (Vietnam War Period).
 He received an honorable discharge in May 1965.